Do Go On - 369 - The Night Witches

 I'm a child.

-I haven't fully developed my fine motor skills that I could do it.
+I don't even have, I haven't fully developed my fine motor skills and I could do it.

 This guy's an idiot.